Home / Chronology

 1987: Continent is widely translated (to date, Crace’s work has been translated into nineteen languages: Brazilian Portuguese, Croatian, Danish, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Lithuanian, Norwegian, Polish, Portuguese, Spanish, Swedish, and Turkish).
 Financial success of Continent enables Crace to leave journalism and concentrate on writing fiction.

-1988: publishes The Gift of Stones, a
+publishes The Gift of

-Literature.
+Prize for Literature.
 In

 1992: publishes Arcadia, a novel.
 Receives the Society of Authors’ Travelling Scholarship.